rinormaloku/gloo-redirector/README.md

 ## How to generate redirections

-Write all the redirections in a file formatted as comma seperated values.
+Write all the redirections in a file formatted as comma seperated values (initial location, redirect location, and the redirection code).
 E.g.:
 ```
 cat <<EOF > /tmp/redirections.csv
 https://solo.io/docs/a,https://docs.solo.io/a,301
 EOF
 ```

-Then execute generate and use the csv as a source:
+Then use the csv as the source in the command below:
 ```
 gloo-redirector edge generate --source /tmp/redirections.csv
 ```